strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md

 }
 ```

 ### Injection zones

 Injection zones refer to areas of a view's layout where a plugin allows another to inject a custom React component (e.g. a UI element like a button).

+Plugins can use:
+* Strapi's [predefined injection zones](#predefined-injection-zones) for the Content-Manager,
+* or custom injection zones, created by a plugin

-Injection zones are declared as React components (`<InjectionZone />`) with an `area` prop that takes a string with the following naming convention: `plugin-name.viewName.injectionZoneName`.
+To create a custom injection zone, declare it as a `<InjectionZone />` React component with an `area` prop that takes a string with the following naming convention: `plugin-name.viewName.injectionZoneName`.

 ::: note
 Injection zones are defined in the [register()](#register) lifecycle but components are injected in the [bootstrap()](#bootstrap) lifecycle.